clojure-emacs/parseclj/DESIGN.md

 ((1 2 3) ((:token-type . :lparen)))
 ```

 In many cases it will be desirable to "fail fast", and raise an error as soon as a syntax error is encountered.
-A `reduce-node` function can do so if it wishes by checking its input sequence for raw tokens, and raising an error if any are present.
+A `reduce-branch` function can do so if it wishes by checking its input sequence for raw tokens, and raising an error if any are present.

 ## EDN vs Clojure